-Bath is an ancient, picturesque Roman city situated in the valley of the River Avon in Somerset, England.
+The ancient, picturesque, Roman city of Bath sits in the valley of the River Avon in Somerset, England.

-Packed with historical monuments and architecture like Bath Abbey and the Roman Baths, gorgeous scenery, numerous museums and festivals, it’s one of the most famous cities in the country.
+Packed with historical monuments and architecture like Bath Abbey and the Roman Baths, impressive scenery, countless museums and festivals, it’s one of the most iconic and visited cities in the country.

 The history of Bath dates back thousands of years.
 Because of its unique location – being the only spot on the British Isles where natural hot springs bubble up to the surface, it was founded as a spa town by the Romans in 60 AD, then known as Aquae Sulis.

 Traders and religious pilgrims used to bathe in the waters.
 Nowadays, tourists and spa lovers from all over the world flock to the city to seek out the natural healing properties of its waters.